Catalog of Solar Eclipse Saros Series

 The following string illustrates the sequence of the 83 eclipses in Saros 72: 22P 43T 18P

-The longest and shortest eclipses of Saros 72 as well as other eclipse extrema are listed below.
+The longest and shortest central eclipses of Saros 72 as well as largest and smallest partial eclipses are listed in the below.

-For an animation showing how the eclipse path changes with each member of the series, see Saros 072 Animation.
+For an animation showing how the eclipse path changes with each member of the series, see Animation of Saros 72.

 TD of